anseki/grunt-htmlclean/README.md

 })
 ```

-See [htmlclean](https://github.com/anseki/htmlclean) for options and more informations.
+See [htmlclean](https://github.com/anseki/htmlclean) for options and more information.

 ## Working with grunt-task-helper
 For example, you want to clean only changed HTML files.
 Then [grunt-task-helper](https://github.com/anseki/grunt-task-helper) helps it.
 In this case, using `handlerByContent` Function instead of this plugin is better.
 Because grunt parses `files` components in every tasks(targets). `handlerByContent` can be included to one task with other handlers (e.g. select changed HTML files).